Regional Insurance Platform: Complexity into Confidence

 Customers lacked clarity and confidence when navigating insurance products.

-Digital sales performance was steadily declining.
+Digital sales were declining.

 Audited site SEO, content, UX and analytics to uncover insights behind declining digital sales.